Sachin (given name)

-The name Sachin is derived, via Indic languages like Bengali and Marathi, from the Sanskrit name Shachindra.
+Sachin is a masculine given name common in South Asia.
+It is derived, via Indic languages like Bengali and Marathi, from the Sanskrit name Shachindra.
 Shachindra is a name given to Hindu god Indra which means Shachi's Indra.
-Shachi was one of the wives of Indra.
 It is also a name of Hindu god Shiva.
 The literal meaning can be roughly translated into English as "the essence".